 Open banking is limited to the sharing of customer data.
 On the other hand, BaaS allows non-banks to embed financial services in their own product offering.
 It focuses on giving the customer access to core banking services.

 Open banking is a much broader term.
 It allows third parties to access customer financial data through banks.

 What is White Label Banking?

-White labelling is a system where companies put their own label on a third-party manufactured products and re-brand it as their own.
+White labelling is a system where companies put their own label on third-party manufactured products and re-brand it as their own.

 White label banking is when a Software as a Service (SaaS) provider puts their label on a BaaS provider and operates a front end to the customer.
-For example, a grocery store will be able to embed financial services in their ecosystem by white-labelling a BaaS platform’s services.
+For example, a grocery store will be able to embed financial services in its ecosystem by white-labelling a BaaS platform’s services.